CH-Shea/Organic-Matter-Supply-Model/README.md

 This repository contains all r code for a stable isotope mixing model termed the Organic Matter Supply Model.
+The data and model code contained in this repository have not been peer reviewed and should be considered "in development."
 The model description is currently submitted and being considered for publication.

 Follow these steps to run the code.